 Safety pin holes sit parallel above the top of the cam arms.
 A safety pin can be inserted for added security by preventing the arms from being lifted unintentionally.

 The other safety concern our technical sales team are able to assist you with, is whether the media you will be running through the coupling is compatible for the seal that is fitted.
 Chemical compatibility will also determine which body material would be best for you.
 As standard, camlocks are sold with a Viton seal.
 Please ask our team if you have any concerns on this issue.
 Most fitting failures are due to the use of an incorrect seal.
 Alternatively, check out our chemical material compatibility chart.
 We also have a gaskets and seals ordering guide to download here along with a size guide to help you determine which size seal or gasket you will need for your fitting -click here to download.

 We hope you have found this first instalment of Answers with Action useful!
 Please give us any feedback or any topic requests here.

-Thank you and look out for our next Answers with Action when we will answer 'Are air line and fuel line fittings interchangeable?'.
+Thank you and look out for our next Answers with Action.